pivotal/docs-tas-adapter/troubleshooting.md

 The following is a brief description of the specific TAP deployments used by the Application Service Adapter and what their main responsibilities are to help determine which logs to query when troubleshooting.

-1. The `buildservice.app` application is tasked with processing any Tanzu Build Service (kpack) commands.
-If any failures in the build image process occurs in Tanzu Build Service itself, this application's logs can provide further information.
+1. The `buildservice.app` application is tasked with processing Tanzu Build Service (kpack) commands.
+If any failures in the build image process occurs in Tanzu Build Service itself, see the application logs for further information.
-1. The `contour.app` application is tasked with creating an ingress into the system.
-If a failure to connect to the Application Service Adapter or an Application occurs, this application's logs can provide further information.
+2. The `contour.app` application is tasked with creating an ingress into the system.
+If a failure to connect to the Application Service Adapter or an Application occurs, see the application logs for further information.
-2. The `cartographer.app` application is tasked with processing Cartographer ClusterSupplyChains when using the experimental Cartographer builder/runner flow.
-If creation of an Image, Build, ConfigMap, or StatefulSet fails, this application's logs can provide further information.
+3. The `cartographer.app` application is tasked with processing Cartographer ClusterSupplyChains when using the experimental Cartographer builder/runner flow.
+If creation of an Image, Build, ConfigMap, or StatefulSet fails, see the application logs for further information.

 ### <a id="cfapp-logs"></a>CFApp Logs